Waste to Value

 Financing partners

-This project is financed by the City of Zurich and Däster-Schild Foundation, among other donors.
-It is part of the Swisscontact Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.
+This project is financed by the World Wildlife Fun.
+It is part of the Swisscontacts Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.

 News